 Tabu (Miguel Gomes, Portugal/Germany, 2012)

 This favorite from Berlinale didn’t fully hit me until the second time I saw it, which is only fair, since it tells its story out of order.
 (The resonance of the beginning isn’t clear until the end—such is life).
 The first half is a dry, ruefully absurd comedy about the loneliness of old age, where days go by at a crawl.
-The second half (a flashback to youth) is a neo-silent adventure full of exotic locales, lush romanticism, and grand passions, where months go by in a flash.
+The second half, which flashes back to youth, is a neo-silent adventure full of exotic locales, lush romanticism, and grand passions, where months go by in a flash.
 A film of memory, both personal and cultural, full of wrinkles and ambiguities on each account.
-Final touch: never returning us back to the present, lest it break the spell.
+Final touch: never returning us to the present, lest it break the spell.

 No (Pablo Larraín, Chile/Mexico, 2012)

 Shot on wonderfully cruddy 80s videotape, Pablo Larrain’s media satire is a mordantly ironic crowd-pleaser, and the fact that it can be both those things at once says a lot about how film and television work.
-Its view of how social change is accomplished (if at all) through vague promises of happiness makes it one of the most clever, provocative political comedies of its day.
+Its view of how social change is accomplished (if at all) through vague promises of happiness makes it one of the most clever, provocative political comedies of its era.
 The archival footage it unearths, seamlessly blended into the fiction, is almost too hilariously strange to be believed.
 Of course the good guys will win.
-But the ending makes for a magnificent question mark.
+But the terms of their victory end on a magnificent question mark.

 Computer Chess (Andrew Bujalski, US, 2013)